 - Compare money transfer methods to establish the pros and cons to each

-- Learn some top tips for when it comes to transferring your money overseas
+- Get some top tips for when it comes to transferring your money overseas

 While in Australia, you’ll need to be able to balance your spending between necessities (such as rent and tuition) and entertainment (such as enjoying days out with friends, sampling some of Australia’s incredible food and drinks, and travelling the country).
 So, learning how to budget your spending and finding ways to save money where you can is important.